Follow-up meeting 2020

 Part of our role is to share the meeting’s discussions and findings to as wide an audience as possible, and another is to help you all stay aware of the work taking place to end variation, enabling you to get involved wherever you want and need to be.

-These ‘Spotlights’ will give you an in-depth look at some of the key issues raised at the Variance event, sharing some of the solutions considered and workstreams begun to make change a reality.
+These ‘Spotlights’ will give you an in-depth look at some of the key issues raised at the first Variance event (November 2018), sharing some of the solutions considered and workstreams begun to make change a reality.

 We initially held a debate in May 2018 on whether or not the new NHS England treatment algorithm will reduce variation in the prescribing of DMTs in England.
 This was followed by a much larger meeting of representatives from MS disease-modifying therapy prescribing centres across the UK, in Birmingham, in early November.
 The meeting was a great success and generated many ideas and proposals that if implemented could potentially solve the problem of variance in the NHS.
 We are now planning to hold a subsequent follow-on meeting to implement several of proposals that emerged from this meeting.